ForestAdmin/agent-nodejs/docs/getting-started/install/README.md

 ## Standalone vs In-app installation

-The Forest Admin agent can run as a Standalone server, but can also be "attached" to an existing Node.js application server (That we usually call In-app).
+The Forest Admin agent can run as a Standalone server (You can see it in action in the [quickstart](../quick-start.md)), but can also be "attached" to an existing Node.js application server (That we usually call In-app).

-Usually, we recommand to install the Forest Admin agent "In-app", as our [Development and Deployment workflow](../../deployment/) is strongly tied to you application.
+We recommand to install the Forest Admin agent "In-app" whenever it's possible, as our [Development and Deployment workflow](../../deployment/) can be tied to your application deployment process.

-However, if you don't already have an existing Node.js application, or if you prefer to run Forest Admin in an isolated context, you can still use our Standalone installation process.
+However, if you don't already have an existing Node.js application, or if you prefer to run Forest Admin in an isolated context, you can still use our Standalone installation.

 {% hint style="info" %}

 The installation process will ask for your application endpoint.
-This endpoint must be correctly filled in order to onboard successfully.
-It is also required for the authentication process to work as expected.
-If you choose to make the agent independant of your main application, fill this endpoint with then endpoint you would like (http://localhost:3000 by default).
+This endpoint must be correctly filled in order to onboard and to make the authentication process to work as expected.
+If you choose to make the agent run as Standalone process, fill this endpoint with then endpoint you would like your agent to run on (http://localhost:3000 by default).

+Also make sure that the port provided to `mountAsStandaloneServer` matches this endpoint.

 {% endhint %}

 ## Requirements

 In order to install Forest Admin in a Javascript or Typescript environment, you'll need to install the `@forestadmin/agent@beta` package.
-It expose all the code required to create a Forest Admin agent.
+It exposes all the code required to create a Forest Admin agent.

 You will also need to install at least one of [our datasource](../../datasources/README.md) package.